cs-ed/edtech-plan-NHunsicker/README.md

 #### Student Hardware

 Students will use chromebooks.
-Most chromebooks that the school has and issues will run Ozaria.
+All chromebooks that the school has, and issues to distance learners, exceed the specifications to run Ozaria.
 Ozaria's primary instruction about chromebooks is that any chromebooks with only 2GB of RAM may experience minor graphics issues in later units.

 ### Application